amuponda/amuponda-dot-com/content/posts/micronaut-i18n-using-messagesource.md

         return messageSource.interpolate(template, messageContext)
     }
 }
 ```
+{{< /admonition >}}

-You will notice that even though the `MessageContext` passed into `getMessage` already contains the variables to resolve the message parameters, you actually still need to call `interpolate` to resolve them.
+You will notice that even though `MessageContext` is passed into `getMessage()` and it already contains the variables to resolve the message parameters, you actually still need to call `interpolate()` to resolve them.
 This was raised as an issue on [github](https://github.com/micronaut-projects/micronaut-core/issues/2332) and will no longer be the case in Micronaut 2.0.0

-You can find a working example using micronaut 1.3.4 on [github](https://github.com/amuponda/blog-posts/new/master/micronaut-i18n).
+You can find a working example using micronaut 1.3.4 on [github](https://github.com/amuponda/blog-posts/tree/master/micronaut-i18n).